 Oslo is exceptionally beautiful in summer; the city is great for strolling, and the city’s many attractions are within walking distance.
 However, during the months of December, January and February, temperatures plummet as low as -26°C (79°F) so you'll probably want to use their robust public transportation.

 If you’re visiting Oslo in the warm months, getting around by bike is the best option.
 There are many bike rental options available in and around the city.
 Oslo has over 250 bike stations to pick up and drop off your cycles so plan your own itinerary using the Oslo City Bike’s app and enjoy!
 You can also use Oslo's bike-sharing service all you need to do is open Oslo City Bike's app to locate a bike, tap "unlock" when you're close to a station and borrow your designated bike.
 You'll be able to enjoy unlimited rides for up to 45 minutes at a time on any day between 6 a.m. and midnight.

 Public transport in Oslo is coordinated by Ruter AS and the Oslo Metro (a.k.a.
 T-bane) is no exception.
 Travel around the city using T-bane’s 5 metro lines which spread far into the suburbs.
 Look around, you’ll see stations with white circular ‘T’ signs.
 Use the Ruter's journey planner or consult the T-bane route map to plan the trip yourself.
 Most stations have separate entrances depending on which direction you want to ride so make sure to get on the appropriate platform.

 Fares vary according to the zone you travel in and children below the age of 6 travel for free.
 You can get a child ticket for those between the ages of 6 and 18 as well as a discounted ticket for those above the age of 67 (ask for a senior citizen ticket).
-Best way is to get a timed Oslo Pass which covers all transportation fees with the exception of rides to and from the airport.
+The best way is to get a timed Oslo Pass which covers all transportation fees with the exception of rides to and from the airport.